-Saving a Home From Foreclosure With Chapter 13 Bankruptcy
+Saving a Home from Foreclosure with Chapter 13 Bankruptcy

 Many people are struggling in the current economic climate.
 Many live paycheck to paycheck, barely making ends meet.
-All it takes is for one unexpected emergency to send them into financial tailspin, with bills piling up faster than they can pay.
+All it takes is for one unexpected emergency to send them into a financial tailspin, with bills piling up faster than they can pay.
 When people feel like their finances are out of control, many fear losing their homes more than anything.
 People should be aware that they can prevent or stop foreclosure by filing Chapter 13 bankruptcy.

 How Chapter 13 Works